lel4866/CompareONEToIB.cs/README.md

 **--help** displays a short summary of the command line arguments.

-There are short names for each of the commands: -s, -od, -id, -v, and -h.
+There are short names for each of the commands: -s, -od, -id, -of, -if, -v, and -h.

 Sample command lines (from Windows Command Prompt):
 ```
+CompareONEToIB.exe
 CompareONEToIB.exe -s spx -id C:\Users\username\IBExport -od C:\Users\username\ONEExport > output.txt
 CompareONEToIB.exe --symbol spx --ibdir C:\Users\username\IBExport --onedir C:\Users\username\ONEExport
 ```

 Sample command lines (from Windows Power Shell):
 ```
+./CompareONEToIB.exe
 ./CompareONEToIB.exe -s spx -id C:\Users\username\IBExport -od C:\Users\username\ONEExport > output.txt
 ./CompareONEToIB.exe --symbol spx --ibdir C:\Users\username\IBExport --onedir C:\Users\username\ONEExport
 ```

-Why specify the directories instead of the actual files?
+Why use directories instead of the specifying the actual files?
 So you can just save newer files to the directory without changing the command line arguments.
 The program automatically selects the files with the latest dates embedded in the filenames (It does not check the actual OS time stamp).